Samarkand: Shia Muslims

 in search of a better life, others were sold as slaves there by Turkmen captors, and others were soldiers who were posted to Samarkand.
 Mostly they came from Khorasan, Mashhad, Sabzevar, Nishapur, and Merv; and secondarily from Iranian Azerbaijan, Zanjan, Tabriz, and Ardabil.
 Samarkandian Shiites also include Azerbaijanis, as well as small numbers of Tajiks and Uzbeks.

 While there are no official data on the total number of Shiites in Uzbekistan, they are estimated to be "several hundred thousand."
-According to WikiLeaks, in 2007–2008, the US Ambassador for International Religious Freedom held a series of meetings with Sunni mullahs and Shiite imams in Uzbekistan.
-During one of the talks, the imam of the Shiite mosque in Bukhara said that about 300,000 Shiites live in the Bukhara Vliayat and 1 million in the Samarqand Vilayat.
+According to leaked diplomatic cables, in 2007–2008, the US Ambassador for International Religious Freedom held a series of meetings with Sunni mullahs and Shiite imams in Uzbekistan.
+During one of the talks, the imam of the Shiite mosque in Bukhara said that about 300,000 Shiites live in the Bukhara Vilayat and 1 million in the Samarkand Vilayat.
 The Ambassador slightly doubted the authenticity of these figures, emphasizing in his report that data on the numbers of religious and ethnic minorities provided by the government of Uzbekistan were considered a very "delicate topic" due to their potential to provoke interethnic and interreligious conflicts.
-All the ambassadors of the ambassador tried to emphasize that traditional Islam, especially Sufism and Sunnism, in the regions of Bukhara and Samarqand is characterized by great religious tolerance toward other religions and sects, including Shiism.
+All the ambassadors of the ambassador tried to emphasize that traditional Islam, especially Sufism and Sunnism, in the regions of Bukhara and Samarkand is characterized by great religious tolerance toward other religions and sects, including Shiism.

 Christianity

-Christianity was introduced to Samarkand when it was part of Soghdiana, long before the penetration of Islam into Central Asia.
+Christianity was introduced to Samarkand when it was part of Sogdiana, long before the penetration of Islam into Central Asia.
 The city then became one of the centers of Nestorianism in Central Asia.
 The majority of the population were then Zoroastrians, but since Samarkand was the crossroads of trade routes among China, Persia, and Europe, it was religiously tolerant.
 Under the Umayyad Caliphate, Zoroastrians and Nestorians were persecuted by the Arab conquerors; the survivors fled to other places or converted to Islam.
 Several Nestorian temples were built in Samarkand, but they have not survived.
 Their remains were found by archeologists at the ancient site of Afrasiyab and on the outskirts of Samarkand.

 In the three decades of 1329–1359, the Samarkand eparchy of the Roman Catholic Church served several thousand Catholics who lived in the city.
 According to Marco Polo and Johann Elemosina, a descendant of Chaghatai Khan, the founder of the Chaghatai dynasty, Eljigidey, converted to Christianity and was baptized.
 With the assistance of Eljigidey, the Catholic Church of St. John the Baptist was built in Samarkand.
 After a while, however, Islam completely supplanted Catholicism.

 Christianity reappeared in Samarkand several centuries later, from the mid-19th century onward, after the city was seized by the Russian Empire.
 Russian Orthodoxy was introduced to Samarkand in 1868, and several churches and temples were built.
 In the early 20th century several more Orthodox cathedrals, churches, and temples were built, most of which were demolished while Samarkand was part of the USSR.